 Swimming glasses can be used as protection to COVID -19?

-Is not the best option because they can fog up and produce some discomfort in the eyes.
-We have to remember that this type of glasses use a suction cup mechanism and I do not think is the best option to protect ourselves.
+To protect ourselves in these circumstances, it is not ideal since they can fog up, the patient may present discomfort, remember that this type of glasses uses a mechanism like a suction cup and I do not think it is the best way to protect ourselves.

 What we can use to protect our eyes from COVID -19?

-If we have any product like alcohol to disinfect the area we area or when we area in contact with other people can be very useful.
+If we have the means to disinfect the area where we are or when we are in contact with people who do not know where it comes from, then obviously alcohol, disinfectant or gel will be very useful.

 What should I do to avoid the infection?